multiply-org/sar-pre-processing/docs/paper.md

 Sentinel-1 satellites will provide continuous free available microwave remote sensing data of the entire globe at least until the end of 2030.
 As different pre-processing steps needs to be applied to the Sentinel-1 data the usage of the data is mainly limited to expert users in the field of microwave remote sensing.
 SenSARP was written to easily apply pre-defined pre-processing workflows to Sentinel-1 time series as well as single images.
-Thus, expert and non-expert users in the field of pre-processing microwave data are able to use radiometric and geometric corrected sigma nought backscatter data for their specific applications without much effort.
+Thus, non-expert users in the field of pre-processing microwave data are able to use radiometric and geometric corrected sigma nought backscatter data for their specific applications without much effort.
+Expert users

 # Method